 Pico de gallo (salsa fresca, or salsa mexicana according to Diana Kennedy’s The Art of Mexican Cooking) is a classic tomato and onion relish served throughout Mexico.
-Here I’ve included ripe mango to add color and sweetness to this mango pico de gallo recipe.
+Ripe mango is included here to add color and sweetness to this mango pico de gallo recipe.

 There are several ways to cut a mango, but I find this way, shown in the panels below, to be the easiest.
 Separate the two sides from the large flat pit of the mango (panels #1 and #2).

-I insert a paring knife just under the peel to cut all the way around the mango half (panels #3 and #4).
-I then use my finger to separate the peel from the flesh (panels #5-8).
+Insert a paring knife just under the peel to cut all the way around the mango half (panels #3 and #4).
+Use your finger to separate the peel from the flesh (panels #5-8).
 The peel should come off a ripe mango quite easily.

-Chop the mango half into ~1/2 inch cubes and repeat with the other side.
+Chop the mango half into 1/2 inch cubes (Panel #9) and repeat with the other side.

 The pit will usually have a small amount of flesh attached to it.
 I just use my paring knife to cut the peel off and consider it cook’s treat as I eat it over the sink.